Local Government & Provincial Concurrent Authority

 - Control and eradication of some alien invasive species

 - Feeding or attraction of specified dangerous wildlife

 The regulation does contain some specific restrictions on municipal powers in relation to the application of pesticides.
 For the purpose of the regulation, “wildlife” has the same meaning as in the Wildlife Act.

-- Consultation Agreement
+- Consultation Agreement (PDF)

 - Spheres of Concurrent Jurisdiction - Environment and Wildlife Regulation